Public Works Department

 SWA Household Hazardous Waste Tip: Dispose Of Your Household Hazardous Waste at SWA for Free

-(NEW) Solid Waste Authority Household Hazardous Waste Tip: Fluorescent light bulbs use less electricity than a standard incandescent bulb, last longer, and give off less heat, making them a cost-effective lighting alternative to regular incandescent bulbs.
+Solid Waste Authority Household Hazardous Waste Tip #2: Fluorescent light bulbs use less electricity than a standard incandescent bulb, last longer, and give off less heat, making them a cost-effective lighting alternative to regular incandescent bulbs.
 However, fluorescent lamps do contain mercury, and should not be thrown away in the trash.

 Palm Beach County residents are asked to bring their used fluorescent bulbs, and other mercury containing devices such as thermostats, thermometers, electrical switches and liquid mercury, to their nearest SWA Home Chemical and Recycling Center.
-Palm Beach County residents can dispose of these unwanted chemicals for FREE at any of the SWA's seven convenient drop-off locations!
-SWA DROP-OFF LOCATIONS LIST
+Palm Beach County residents can dispose of these unwanted chemicals for FREE at any of the SWA's seven convenient drop-off locations.

 Town of Palm Beach Commercial Solid Waste Survey: